 Incoming first year students need to view the IUP Liberal Arts Overview video in HAWKS 100 and then fill out the Course Interest Survey before attending their orientation program.
 The information collected in the survey will be combined with the placement test scores to develop a student's first semester schedule.
 These schedules are created by the Dean's Office of the student's respective major after they have attended their orientation session.

 Can I change the date?

-Spring/summer Orientation for fall admits: If you absolutely must change your Orientation date, log back into MyIUP and select "reschedule my orientation date.
+Spring/summer orientation for fall admits: If you absolutely must change your orientation date, log back in to MyIUP and select Reschedule my orientation date.
 Please plan to attend on the first selected session you choose.

 Is participation required?

 Yes, orientation is mandatory for all incoming students.
 As part of orientation, students will also complete placement pre-testing.
 The tests are departmentally sanctioned and approved by the IUP Administrative Group and the university’s Council of Trustees.

 All students must have placement scores on record in order to register for classes.
 Placement testing is only conducted through new student orientation.

 Freshman orientation invitations are sent to your permanent mailing address once we receive your tuition deposit, starting in early spring (for fall semester admits) and early January (for January admits).

 Admitted transfer student invitations will be mailed out in early April (for the fall semester) and in early January (for January admits).